core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The document also updates the Token processing requirements for clients specified in {{RFC7252}}.
 The updated processing forbids non-secure reuse of Tokens to ensure binding of responses to requests when CoAP is used with security, thus mitigating error cases and attacks where the client may erroneously associate the wrong response to a request.

-## Request Freshness {#req-fresh}

-A CoAP server receiving a request is in general not able to verify when the request was sent by the CoAP client.
-This remains true even if the request was protected with a security protocol, such as DTLS.
-This makes CoAP requests vulnerable to certain delay attacks which are particularly perilous in the case of actuators ({{I-D.mattsson-core-coap-actuators}}).
-Some attacks can be mitigated by establishing fresh session keys, e.g. performing a DTLS handshake for each request, but in general this is not a solution suitable for constrained environments, for example, due to increased message overhead and latency.
-Additionally, if there are proxies, fresh DTLS session keys between server and proxy does not say anything about when the client made the request.
-In a general hop-by-hop setting, freshness may need to be verified in each hop.

-A straightforward mitigation of potential delayed requests is that the CoAP server rejects a request the first time it appears and asks the CoAP client to prove that it intended to make the request at this point in time.
-The Echo option, defined in this document, specifies such a mechanism which thereby enables a CoAP server to verify the freshness of a request.
-This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server, cryptographically verify the aliveness of the client, or force a client to demonstrate reachability at its claimed network address.
-The same functionality can be provided by echoing freshness indicators in CoAP payloads, but this only works for methods and response codes defined to have a payload.
-The Echo option provides a convention to transfer freshness indicators that works for all methods and response codes.

-## Fragmented Message Body Integrity {#body-int}

-CoAP was designed to work over unreliable transports, such as UDP, and include a lightweight reliability feature to handle messages which are lost or arrive out of order.
-In order for a security protocol to support CoAP operations over unreliable transports, it must allow out-of-order delivery of messages using e.g. a sliding replay window such as described in Section 4.1.2.6 of DTLS ({{RFC6347}}).

-The block-wise transfer mechanism {{RFC7959}} extends CoAP by defining the transfer of a large resource representation (CoAP message body) as a sequence of blocks (CoAP message payloads).
-The mechanism uses a pair of CoAP options, Block1 and Block2, pertaining to the request and response payload, respectively.
-The block-wise functionality does not support the detection of interchanged blocks between different message bodies to the same resource having the same block number.
-This remains true even when CoAP is used together with a security protocol such as DTLS or OSCORE, within the replay window ({{I-D.mattsson-core-coap-actuators}}), which is a vulnerability of CoAP when using RFC7959.

-A straightforward mitigation of mixing up blocks from different messages is to use unique identifiers for different message bodies, which would provide equivalent protection to the case where the complete body fits into a single payload.
-The ETag option {{RFC7252}}, set by the CoAP server, identifies a response body fragmented using the Block2 option.
-This document defines the Request-Tag option for identifying request bodies, similar to ETag, but ephemeral and set by the CoAP client.
-The Request-Tag option is only used in requests that carry the Block1 option, and in Block2 requests following these.

-## Request-Response Binding {#req-resp-bind}

-A fundamental requirement of secure REST operations is that the client can bind a response to a particular request.
-If this is not ensured, a client may erroneously associate the wrong response to a request.
-The wrong response may be an old response for the same resource or for a completely different resource (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
-For example, a request for the alarm status "GET /status" may be associated to a prior response "on", instead of the correct response "off".

-In HTTPS, this type of binding is always assured by the ordered and reliable delivery as well as mandating that the server sends responses in the same order that the requests were received.
-The same is not true for CoAP where the server (or an attacker) can return responses in any order and where there can be any number of responses to a request (see e.g. {{RFC7641}}).
-In CoAP, concurrent requests are differentiated by their Token.
-Note that the CoAP Message ID cannot be used for this purpose since those are typically different for REST request and corresponding response in case of "separate response", see Section 2.2 of {{RFC7252}}.

-CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the Tokens currently "in use" SHOULD (not SHALL) be unique.
-If used with a security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) Token reuse may result in situations where a client matches a response to the wrong request.
-Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

-A straightforward mitigation is to mandate clients to not reuse Tokens until the traffic keys have been replaced.
-One easy way to accomplish this is to implement the Token as a counter starting at zero for each new or rekeyed secure connection.
-This document updates the Token processing in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests for secure REST operations like "coaps".

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.